jonbirge/python-v-matlab/README.md

 # python-v-matlab

-The Python versus MATLAB smackdown nobody has been waiting for
+Some benchmarks to test Python speed versus MATLAB for scientific computing, and compare syntax and usability.
+(I love both, so there's no agenda here.)